symblai/symbl-docs/docs/javascript-sdk/reference/reference.md

 ### onInsightResponse

 This callback provides you with any of the detected insights in real-time as they are detected.
-As with the [`onMessageCallback`](#onmessagecallback) this would also return every speaker's insights in case of multiple streams.
+As with the [`onMessageResponse`](#onmessageresponse) this would also return every speaker's insights in case of multiple streams.

 #### onInsightResponse JSON Response Example